noelo/omydb/README.md

 * Are there pod disruption budgets used
 * Service selectors match pod labels
 * Check that default SA secrets are not being mounted or if so that there is a label/annotation
+* Warning on pulling images directly rather than using image streams